 The health needs of the Filipino people shall be its prime consideration.
 It shall provide excellence and leadership in the field of Otorhinolaryngology – Head and Neck Surgery by teaching, providing exemplary clinical practice and dynamically pursuing relevant researches beneficial to the community in an environment guided by moral, ethical and spiritual values.

 With rapid developments within the specialty of EENT, there was a call for its separation into two distinct specialties.
 In 1961, the University of the Philippines Board of Regents granted autonomy to the Department of Otorhinolaryngology, effectively separating it from the Department of Ophthalmology.
 Thereafter, the Department of Otorhinolaryngology (ORL) began its exodus into the specialty that it is today.
-Dr. Carlos Yambao was the department’s first chairman.
-He and his colleagues paved the way for further development of the field.
-He was followed by several great men who led and inspired the department to strive for great achievement.
+Dr. Carlos Yambao, the department’s first Chair, and his colleagues paved the way for further development of the field.

-At present, the department has been continuously soaring to improve facilities as it has continuously acquired new equipment such as the Zeiss microscope, CO2 and KTP A.R.C laser machine, the new Spies Rhinology tower, and complete and new microlaryngeal surgery and bronchoscopy sets.
+At present, the Department has been continuously adapting to fast-paced developments in the field of Otolaryngology - Head and Neck Surgery.
+It has acquired new equipment - top of the line Zeiss operating microscopes, CO2 and KTP A.R.C laser machines, the new Spies Rhinology tower, and new microlaryngeal surgery and bronchoscopy sets.
+The acquisition of the Da Vinci Robotic Surgical System has allowed for even greater access to complex surgical procedures.
 The residency training program has also been continuously adapting to the newly-recommended Outcome-Based Education (OBE) requirements of the Philippine Board of Otolaryngology, Head and Neck Surgery which has further increased the number of alternative teaching strategies, improved the quality of consultant supervision in operative procedures and outpatient clinics, and provided more objective and constructive assessment of residents’ performance.

 Four-Year Accredited Residency Training Program